-Except for the short story by Owen Wister, participants are expected to read and listen to the following materials in advance of the seminar.
+Except for the essay by Ansel Adams and the short story by Owen Wister, participants are expected to read and listen to the following materials in advance of the seminar.
 The costs for all of the materials can range from $40.00 to $104.00 depending on your preferences (print, Kindle, or free at sources like Gutenberg Project, Google Books, and Youtube).

 - "It All Turns on Affection" by Wendell E. Barry (online here)

 - The Two Cultures by C. P. Snow (Canto Classics Edition in print or Kindle edition)

 - "Man's Place in the Universe" by John Muir (online here)

 - "The American Forests" by John Muir (online here)

 - "On the Relations of Man to the Lower Animals" by Thomas Huxley (online here)